 Among the goals of the daylong event were to explore drivers for category growth and future potential; provide category insights; and share developments, trends and performances.

 Stan Madrid, Red Bull's director of marketing, provided a 2012 year in review and discussed the company's goal to become a "lifestyle brand."
-Rather than simply be known as a supplier of energy drinks, Red Bull has become a media entity that produces and distributes content such as "McConkey," a movie based on the life of professional extreme skier Shane McConkey that’s being released this winter.
+Rather than simply being known as a supplier of energy drinks, Red Bull has become a media entity that produces and distributes content such as "McConkey," a movie based on the life of professional extreme skier Shane McConkey.

-On the economic side, Kaumil Gajrawala, UBS Global's managing director for beverages, predicted that the 2013 economic outlook would be "not good, but OK," noting in his presentation that "maybeâ¦OK is good."
+On the economic side, Kaumil Gajrawala, UBS Global's managing director for beverages, predicted that the 2013 state of the economy would be "not good, but OK," noting in his presentation that "maybeâ¦OK is good."
 While there are still considerable challenges ahead, Gajrawala said the economy is "better than you're told it is," and added that historically, the first year of a second-term presidency is the most productive year in Washington.

 Things are looking up for the energy products category as a whole.
 Many products are being marketed on the energy and functional benefits they provide, regardless of whether they specifically fall into the energy product segment, according to David Lockwood, director of consulting for Mintel.
 He also pointed out that energy drinks are one of the few products that did not decline during the recession.